weaverbel/21CAsss/README.md

 The material is open and shareable under a CC-BY licence.

 Anyone is welcome to fork the repository and adapt it to their needs, as long as the original creators are credited.

+Suggestions to update this repository are also welcome.